-The artwork starts above the table line because they are going to install booth seating along both walls.
+These dining murals starts above the table line because they are going to install booth seating along both restaurant walls.

 Here are before and after images side by side.
 Quick quiz: Would you rather choose to have lunch in the room on the left or on the right?

 Now that I have a better perspective on what a big decision it is for a business, let alone a city to commit to a single work of art, I am even more amazed by Flores.
 Flores is an island located in the Azores, which is part of Portugal.
 I am headed there next month to embark on my most ambitious project yet.
 They have invited me to come paint their town which currently consists of uniformly white and exposed concrete walls.
 As the project coordinator put it, “You have the entire town of Santa Cruz at the tip of your brush.”